 - I have achieved the dream inspired by my goofy love of The Karate Kid (the original) by being trained in martial arts (Chen-style taijiquan) by a genuine master and national champion.
 Admittedly, he was teaching me along with a large group of other students, but to me it still counts

-- I’ve been a comic book fan for more years than I care to admit, unlike all those bandwagon jumpers who now love the films, as evidenced by my blogging at my non-work-related site, Clandestine Critic
+- I’ve been a comic book fan for more years than I care to admit, unlike all those bandwagon jumpers who now love the films; you can see the evidence at my blog Clandestine Critic

-- Despite being British, I don’t drink tea (except for Chinese tea when accompanying Chinese food) or alcohol, and I find the smell of coffee repulsive
+- Despite being British, I don’t drink tea (except for Chinese tea), coffee or alcohol